Impacted Stool: Would You Know What to Do?

 ~ Long before toilets were invented, human beings would bend their knees and to squat to have a bowel movement.
 When society became more civilized, humans adopted the sitting position for passing stool – first there were outhouses, and then came toilets.
 But in fact, the squatting position is actually a much more natural position for passing stool, due to the way the human body is designed.
 You may have seen a product on the TV show Shark Tank (look up the Squatty Potty) which was designed exactly to address this situation.
 So the bottom line is, if you are having a problem passing stool that is impacted or so hard that it won’t come out, try to assume a squatting positions – perhaps open a large garbage bag and position it beneath you on the bathroom floor as you try to push the stool out.
 It sounds weird, but it often works.

-~ Try a product called Docusate.
+~ Try a product called Docusate, available at pharmacies without a prescription.

 To help avoid the problem of stool so hard that it gets stuck in the butt, its important to eat a healthy diet, with lots of fruits and vegetables (including raw veggies).
 Juicing is also helpful; juice raw beets, celery, carrots, cucumbers, dandelions, turmeric, and ginger.
+For many people who don’t eat enough healthy food, having this experience just once is enough to scare them into developing healthier eating habits!
+Once it happens to you, all that junk food just won’t seem worth it anymore.
+Especially if you are one of the really unlucky ones who ends up having to go a hospital emergency room to have the hardened stool extracted, which one person described as “mortifying”.

 Drinking lots of water on a daily basis will also help avoid dry hard stools.
-Water is so important and healthy for your body in so many other ways as well, so its a good practice to consumer at least 8 cups of water per day, just as you’ve always been told.
+Water is so important and healthy for your body in so many other ways as well, so its just a good practice to consume at least 8 cups of water per day, just as you’ve always been told.

 Herbs like fennel and ginger are also beneficial for people who tend to have hard stools.
-You should take the herbs on a regular basis to avoid hard stools, its hard to soften stools that are already hard, after the fact.
+You should take the herbs on a regular basis to avoid hard stools, because its extremely hard to soften stools that are already hard, after the fact.
 The herbs can be taken in capsule form for convenience.